baumgrai/domain/README.md

 - *domain* runs in Java >=8 environments
 - *domain* has a small footprint of 10k LoC and 200kB jar
 - ***domain* depends only on logging (*slf4j* and *logback*) and database drivers** (no Spring, Guava, Apache, etc. is needed)
-- Demo applications 'BikeStore' and 'Survey' and unit tests demonstrates usage of all features
+- demo applications 'BikeStore' and 'Survey' and unit tests demonstrates usage of all features
-- Unit tests cover > 85% of code
+- unit tests cover > 85% of code